 When commercial drivers are arrested for DUI in Florida, they not only faces possible penalties that may include incarceration and fines, but convictions can have extremely damaging career consequences.
 Repeat DUI offenses—even those occurring in noncommercial vehicles—can result in people being permanently ineligible to operate commercial vehicles.

 Lawyer for Commercial DUI Arrests in Brooksville, FL

 If you are a commercial driver who was arrested for a drunk driving offense in Central Florida, it is in your best interest to retain legal counsel as soon as possible.
-Ashley M. Aulls, P.A. aggressively defends clients all over the greater Hernando County area, including Spring Hill, Brooksville, Weeki Wachee, and many other surrounding communities.
+The Law Office of Ashley Aulls, P.A. aggressively defends clients all over the greater Hernando County area, including Spring Hill, Brooksville, Weeki Wachee, and many other surrounding communities.

 Brooksville criminal defense attorney Ashley Aulls comes from a family of legal professionals with decades of experience, and he fights to achieve the most favorable outcome for every person he represents.
-You can have our lawyer provide an honest and thorough evaluation of your case when you call (352) 593-4115 to take advantage of a free, confidential consultation.
+You can have our lawyer provide an honest and thorough evaluation of your case when you call (352) 593-4115 to set up your first consultation.

 Florida Commercial Drunk Driving Information Center